telerik/xaml-docs/controls/dragdropmanager/behaviors/listboxdragdropbehavior.md

 ## Customizing the Drag and Drop Operation

-The `ListBoxDragDropBehavior` class derive from the `DragDropBehavior` which provides several methods that can be overridden in order to modify the actions that happen on drag and drop.
-Read about the available methods in the [DragDropBehavior]({%slug dragdropmanager-behaviors-dragdropbehavior%}) article.
+The `ListBoxDragDropBehavior` class derives from the `DragDropBehavior`, which provides several methods that can be overridden in order to modify the actions that happen on drag and drop.
+Read more about the available methods in the [DragDropBehavior]({%slug dragdropmanager-behaviors-dragdropbehavior%}) article.

 ## Converting Data